Dedicated property managers

 If the tenant has given notice to vacate the dedicated property manager will start the check out procedure.
 Our aim is to advise the tenant of what we will expect when they have moved out, and help them to prepare.
 Some points to consider:

-- The dedicated property manager will send a check out pack confirming that we have received the tenants notice and advising of what they need to do to prepare the property for handing back to us.
+- The property manager will send e mail confirmation that we have received the tenants notice and will advise what needs to be done to the property before vacation.

 - The property will be remarketed and we will attend for viewings with at least overnights notice.